outcaste-io/outserv/billing/README.md

 The current pricing model for this software is based on Logical CPU usage.
 We define a logical CPU as any schedulable entity.
-So every core/thread in a multicore/thread processor is a logical CPU.
+So every core/thread in a multicore/thread processor is a logical CPU (henceforth just referred to as CPU).
 The usage tracked should be similar to what `htop` (in Linux) would show for the process.

 The pricing is set based on cpu-hours used across the entire Outserv cluster.
-Similar to kilowatt-hour, one cpu-hour is equal to one CPU usage sustained for one hour. **The current pricing is set to 3¢ US (3 pennies) per cpu-hour.** Every server would use a minimum of 1 cpu-hour every hour.
+Similar to kilowatt-hour, one cpu-hour is equal to one CPU usage sustained for one hour. **The current pricing is set to 3¢ US (3 pennies) per cpu-hour.**
+Every server would use a minimum of 1 cpu-hour every hour.

 ## Usage Tracking